P. J. Hasham: Romance

 During the first season, P. J. was shown to have a previous romantic relationship with Hillary Edmunds (Jennifer Botica), a detective in the Stock Squad.
 He also had a brief romantic relationship with paramedic Gina Belfanti, but they broke up when Gina realised that P. J. was in love with Maggie.
 In later seasons, he also had an off-and-on relationship with Ben's sister, Liz Stewart (Kat Stewart).

 Family

 Very little is known of P. J.'s family apart from his mother.
 He had a very close relationship with his mother, and struggled to cope with her death from cancer.
-His father was killed when he was younger, and it is mentioned briefly that he has at least two sisters, who were in Beirut as of 2002, but there is no further mention of them after this.
+His father was killed when he was 11 years old, and it is mentioned briefly that he has at least two older sisters, who were in Beirut as of 2002, but there is no further mention of them after this.

 Friends and colleagues

 Over the course of some fifteen years in Mount Thomas, P. J. is shown to have developed friendships, or at least close acquaintances, with a number of local personalities.
 His most significant friendship outside of the force is the one he shares with Chris Riley (Julie Nihill), a shire councillor and the publican of the Imperial Hotel, the local "watering hole" used by the local police.
 Although their relationship is damaged somewhat by Chris' refusal to testify in one of his cases, they repair the damage over time, and P. J. is often the person who finds Chris and sends her to see Tom when he needs comfort or a friend.
 When he leaves Mount Thomas to move to Melbourne, Chris is the one person, apart from his colleagues, that he seeks out and says goodbye to.

 Despite pointing out on more than one occasion that he didn't actually answer to the station sergeant, P. J. formed a strong bond with Tom Croydon (John Wood) over their time working together, built on their mutual respect for one another.
 Although he frequently begged off from taking part in anything he felt was "a job for the uniforms", he was known on occasion to complete tasks unrelated to criminal investigations, including at least one occasion where he helped the Traffic Branch with random breath testing.
 P. J. wasn't always particularly close to his colleagues, but he was always willing to get together at the end of the day with a couple of beers at the Imperial Hotel.